jackfrancisdalton/ReactSearchBar/README.md

 * keyRef - integer value represents the index of the result
 * isSelected - a boolean value that is true if the instance is the  currently highlighted, this can be used for applying css classes
 * onHoverSelect -  a pass function that should be applied to inform the React Search bar when this element is highlighted with a mouse, simply add "onMouseOver={() => this.props.onHoverSelect(this.props.keyRef)" to your component

+Mouse highlighting, keyboard navigation (including going to the targetURL on enter pressed) will be mapped for you

 #### showImage
 If you are using the built in result display this will toggle displaying an image